Trecynon: Religion

-The earliest building in Trecynon was Hen Dy Cwrdd Chapel the oldest Nonconformist chapel in the Cynon Valley.
+The earliest building in Trecynon was Hen Dy Cwrdd Chapel, the oldest Nonconformist chapel in the Cynon Valley.
 Hen Dy Cwrdd Chapel was founded in 1751 and rebuilt in 1862.
 The chapel had two notable ministers during the nineteenth century.
 Thomas Evans (Tomos Glyn Cothi), minister from 1811 until 1833, was a political radical who was a pioneer in the political reform movement.
-His replacement John Jones, minister from 1833 until 1863, was also a radical and was one of the founders of the magazine Yr Ymofynnydd, in which he published his radical ideas.
-Unitarians cared less for their buildings than other nonconformist denominations who built increasingly grandiose edifices such as Calfaria, Aberdare.
-When the new building was opened in 1862, John Jones refused to hold a special service of consecration, as he considered such a service was too suggestive of 'popery'.
+His replacement, John Jones, minister from 1833 until 1863, was also a radical and was one of the founders of the magazine Yr Ymofynnydd, in which he published his radical ideas.
+Unitarians cared less for their buildings than other nonconformist denominations who built increasingly grandiose edifices, such as Calfaria, Aberdare.
+When the new building was opened in 1862, John Jones refused to hold a special service of consecration, as he considered such a service was too suggestive of "popery".

 Although the building still survives, the chapel closed in the mid 1990s due to a declining congregation.
 It is hoped that an alternative use will be found for the chapel building in the future.
 No services are held at the chapel nowadays, but the building remains as a protected Grade II listed building.

-St Fagan's Church is one of the oldest churches in the Aberdare district and was built in the 1854 when John Griffith was vicar of Aberdare.
+St Fagan's Church is one of the oldest churches in the Aberdare district and was built in 1854 when John Griffith was vicar of Aberdare.
 It was built to serve the needs of the growing Anglican congregation in the upper Cynon Valley.
 The church was paid for by Harriet Windsor-Clive, Baroness Windsor and, when the church burnt down in 1856, was rebuilt again at her expense.